Examples: Block GRANT Changes on Production Objects

 # .lexega/custom_rules.yaml

-# yaml-language-server: $schema=/schemas/v1/custom_rules.schema.json
+# yaml-language-server: $schema=https://lexega.com/schemas/v1/custom_rules.schema.json

 rules:

-- id: GRANT-BLOCK-ALL
+- id: ACME-GRANT-ANY

-risk_level: High
+risk_level: high

 triggers:

-surface: grant
+kind: grant

-- id: GRANT-TO-PUBLIC
+- id: ACME-GRANT-TO-PUBLIC

-risk_level: Critical
+risk_level: critical

 message: "GRANT TO PUBLIC detected.
 This makes data accessible to ALL users in the account."